spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 * You added an instance of the health pack entity type to the snapshot so it will be present in the world when the game begins.
 * You associated a local representation with your new SpatialOS entity so that Unity will know how to visually represent any health pack it encounters.

-You can launch a local deployment of your updated game world from the **SpatialOS menu** within your Unity Editor by clicking **"Local launch"** (`Ctrl + L`).
+You can launch a local deployment of your updated game world from the **SpatialOS menu** within your Unity Editor by selecting **"Local launch"** (`Ctrl + L`).
 This will open a terminal that should tell you when the world is ready.

 Once the world is ready you can: